SmartTensors/GeoThermalCloud.jl/Brady/notebook/Brady.md

-Geothermal machine learning analysis: Brady site, NV
+Geothermal machine learning analysis: Brady site, Nevada
 ---

 This notebook is a part of the GTcloud.jl: GeoThermal Cloud for Machine Learning.